-Click the gear icon to select the list of columns to display.
-The table is sorted on the top AP name by default.
-Click any column heading to sort by that value.
-You can also select the top 10 (default value), 20, 50, or 100 clients to display, or display all AP models.
-The number of rows per page is defined by the Rows per Page option in the table settings menu.
+Click the gear icon ( ) to select the columns to display, and click any column heading to sort the table by that column.
+You can select the top 10, 20, 50, or 100 models to display.
+The number of rows in a page is defined by the Rows per Page option in the table settings menu.

-FIGURE 68 Inventory - APs Report: Top APs by Reboot Count (table)
+FIGURE 69 Inventory - APs Report: Top APs by Reboot Count (Table)